-In addition to those training seminars listed above, the Maryland Department of Health co-sponsors an Annual Psychology Conference held on the grounds of Spring Grove Hospital Center (typically in June).
+In addition to those training seminars listed above, the Maryland Department of Health co-sponsors an Annual Psychology Conference coordinated by the Psychology Department at Spring Grove Hospital Center (typically in June).
 The conference speakers are often nationally known experts in their areas who focus on topics pertinent to the work of psychologists employed by the State of Maryland.
-Example of a recent speakers/topic (June 2022): Dr. Lauren Butler, DBT-Informed Skills: A Focus on Implementing Skills in Inpatient Settings with Patients Suffering from Schizophrenia Spectrum Disorders.
+Example of recent speakers/topic (May 2023): Nicola Wright, Ph.D., Psych and Tom Fogl, M.D., Evolutions in Cognitive Behavioural Therapy for Psychosis (CBTp):Integrating Acceptance and Commitment Therapy, Compassion-focused Therapy, Positive Psychotherapy and Cognitive Therapy for Recovery Approaches to Enhance Recovery.

-Annually, as part of the Evidenced-Based Treatment Seminar and Case Supervision, the interns, accompanied by the seminar leader, attend a one- or two-day intensive off-site workshop on an evidenced-based intervention/treatment by a national figure.
+Annually, as part of the Evidenced-Based Treatment Seminar and Case Supervision, the interns, accompanied by the seminar leader, attend a one- or two-day intensive off-site workshop on an evidenced-based intervention/treatment by a national figure (in-person or virtually).
 This is to further provide the interns with some of the latest information and findings regarding the topic area.
 Additionally, the workshop exposes the interns to a broad-based discussion by other professionals on a topic area in a forum designed for learning and professional development.
 The workshop materials and presentation are further discussed in the seminar in terms of applicability to the current clinical setting, limitations, and areas of concerns.